Saturday, July 6, 2024

 I was in Max Hydro mode, which with this new setup means all ankles and wrists cinched up tight, full gauntlet gloves, and the neck sock over the collar of the jacket, with the jacket zipped to the pants and all vents zipped shut.
 I had hit rain since early on, and while the suit is watertight, I have had incursions when not fully hunkered down.
 The equipment was wet at a pee stop in Indiana, and if you're a long-time reader, you know how much I hate soggy balls.

-Much to my relief, the corner of it that I clipped was no big deal.
+Much to my relief, I only clipped a corner of it and it was actually no big deal.
 Onward.